 7.6.1 EN-DC

 If a UE is configured with a MCG using E-UTRA radio access and with a SCG using NR radio access, the UE is configured a maximum power for transmissions on the MCG by higher layer parameter P-LTE and a maximum power for transmissions on the SCG by higher layer parameter P-NR.
 The UE determines a transmission power for the MCG as described in [13, TS 36.213] using as the maximum transmission power.
-The UE determines transmission power for the SCG as described Subclauses 7.1 through 7.5 using as the maximum transmission power for .
+The UE determines transmission power in frequency range 1 for the SCG as described Subclauses 7.1 through 7.5 using as the maximum transmission power for .

 If a UE is configured with , where is the linear value of , is the linear value of , and is the linear value of a configured maximum transmission power for EN-DC operation as defined in [8-3, TS 38.101-3] for frequency range 1, the UE determines a transmission power on the SCG as follows.